-Software license.
-Reviewing log files produced at runtime can be names in the hierarchy typically follow Java package naming conventions.
+In log4j, a logger is a named entry in a hierarchy of loggers.
+The names in the hierarchy typically follow Java package naming conventions.
 Application code can select a particular logger by name to write output to, and administrators can configure where a particular named logger's output is sent.